acidhelm/challonge_mgr/README.md

 If your user belongs to an organization that has a subdomain on challonge.com, add a `subdomain: "your-subdomain"` parameter to the `create` call.
-This lets you manage tournaments owned by other users in your organization.
+This lets you manage tournaments that are owned by other users in your organization.

 You can change these settings later by clicking the _Edit this user's settings_ link in your list of tournaments.